-- 1) A legislator or a legislator's household member has a financial interest that could reasonably be expected to have a greater financial impact (either beneficial or detrimental) on a legislator or a legislator's household member than would accrue to any other member of the business, profession, occupation, or other group which the legislator listed in the Financial Disclosure Form; or - 2) A legislator or a legislator's household member has a non-financial personal interest distinct from and greater than the public at large in the outcome of a matter that is the subject of official activity and the legislator has not made this disclosure in the General Disclosure of Non-Financial Personal Interests Form.
+- 1) A legislator or a legislator's household member has a financial interest that could reasonably be expected to have a greater financial impact (either beneficial or detrimental) on a legislator or a legislator's household member than would accrue to any other member of the business, profession, occupation, or other group which the legislator listed in the Financial Disclosure Form; or - 2) A legislator or a legislator's household member has a personal interest in the outcome of a matter that is the subject of official activity, distinct from and greater than the interests of the public at large.
+A "personal interest" exists where a legislator or a legislator's household member could otherwise be affected by the outcome of such activity, or when a legislator or a legislator's household member has a responsibility for the welfare of an organization and where that welfare could be affected by the outcome of such activity.

-Interests Form.

 Name of Legislator:

 Date Filed:

 District/County:

 Bill or other issue creating conflict of interest:

 Subject matter of the bill or issue:

 □ WILL NOT PARTICIPATE

 I will not participate in action on the above-mentioned bill or issue.

-Nature of effect on legislator, household member, or organization:
+Nature of effect on Legislator or household member:

 Signature:

 □ WILL PARTICIPATE

-I will participate in action on the above-mentioned bill or issue.
+I intend to participate in action on the above-mentioned bill or issue and am providing the following additional information:

-Description of Conflict of Interest

-Identify and describe below the conflict of interest you or a household member may have with this bill or issue.
-A household member is any person living in the same domicile as you who shares a common economic interest in the expenses of daily living, including, but not limited to, a spouse, child, or parent.

-This bill or issue creates a:

-\square non-financial personal interest